 TCL TV: new for 2020 (UK)

 Reading in the UK?
-Here are the flashy new sets coming your way this year.
+Here's our pick of the best sets of 2020, as well as the flashy new sets coming your way this year.

 TCL C71 QLED (available in 50, 55, 65-inch): The first TCL QLEDs to hit the UK start with the C71, a 4K HDR television running on the Android TV OS.
 Featuring a "frameless", zero-bezel design and adjustable TV stand, along with multi-HDR support and voice assistant integration, it has the trappings of a high-end television but starts at just £499 for the smallest 50-inch model.
 Now available in the UK.